 When official signs are posted giving notice thereof, no person shall stop, stand or park any vehicle at any curb adjacent to the entrance of a building housing twelve (12) or more apartments, bank, church, hotel, railroad station, public building or any place of public assemblage, except for the, purpose of picking up or dropping off passengers.
-Such entrance shall be designated as a passenger zone by the Board of Selectmen.
-The Board of Selectmen may remove such signs if it no longer designates a building of such specified use.
+Such entrance shall be designated as a passenger zone by the Select Board members.
+The Select Board members may remove such signs if it no longer designates a building of such specified use.